Federal sites are encouraged by the

 - Save Money: Significantly reduce your site’s energy and maintenance costs.
-High efficiency troffer lighting technology with controls can cut lighting energy bills by 75% while delivering additional benefits including long life, reduced maintenance costs, and improved lighting uniformity.
+For example, high efficiency troffer lighting technology with controls can cut lighting energy bills by 75% while delivering additional benefits including long life, reduced maintenance costs, and improved lighting uniformity.

 - Meet Federal Guidelines: Help ensure that you are meeting federal requirements for energy efficiency.